PanosK92/panoskarabelas/source/content/posts/screen_space_shadows.md

 - The player is allowed to keep increasing the shadow resolution.
 It's costly approach but it works and it happens to be the most common.
 - The player sees lights with very high shadow resolution, during key moments like character close-ups.
 This approach doesn't suffer from typical screen space issues but it does involve the hard work of manually tweaking lights, per scene.
 - The player gets the extra treatment that is screen space shadows.
-In some cases the shadows are even aided by information from other render passes, which helps alleviate some screen space issues even further.
+In some cases, the shadows are even aided by information from other render passes, which helps alleviate some screen space issues even further.

-An example of some good looking screen space shadows from Remedy Entertainment.
+An example of some good-looking screen space shadows from Remedy Entertainment.
 {{< figure src="/media/post_sss_quantum_break.png" alt="image" caption="Screen space shadows in Quantum Break" class="center" >}}
 {{< figure src="/media/post_sss_control.png" alt="image" caption="Screen space shadows in Control" class="center" >}}

 ## The algorithm
-So how do we go about it ?
+So how do we go about it?
 Well, the basic idea is that we start by moving from the pixel to the light.
 We move in steps, in each step, we compare the depth of our ray against the depth that the camera perceives.
 If our ray depth is larger (further away) from the camera's, then we assume that the pixel is in shadow.
 {{< figure src="/media/post_sss_idea.png" alt="image" caption="Can the camera see the ray ?
 A compromise to decide whether to shadow or not." class="center" >}}
 As we can already see, we can't reliably tell if a pixel is in shadow or not, using only screen space information.
 But we don't have to worry that, as if we recall the comparison pictures we saw previously, we only need to supplement shadow mapping, not replace it.
-So the question really is, is this compromise good enough to provide any meaningful information ?
+So the question really is, is this compromise good enough to provide any meaningful information?
 And the answer is that it is quite decent at small distances, but less accurate over long distances.
-So it's wise to keep this effect at a small scale.
-This is why some people refer to screen space shadows as contact shadows, because shadows can only (reliably) show up when the pixel is very close to it's occluder, they almost make contact.
+So, it's wise to keep this effect at a small scale.
+This is also why some people refer to screen space shadows as contact shadows, because shadows can only (reliably) show up when the pixel is very close to its occluder, they almost make contact.

-Here is the complete HLSL example with comments were necessery:
+Here is the complete HLSL example with comments were necessary:
 ```
 // Settings
 static const uint  g_sss_steps            = 8;     // Quality/performance